Balamurugan1962/Mini-AutoGrad-Engine/README.md

 # Mini-AutoGrad-Engine
-A small automatic differentiation engine completly writen from scratch
+A mini automatic differentiation engine completly writen from scratch